Finnhorse: Harness

 Finnhorses have historically been used for harness racing, with organised harness races having been held since 1817.
-Prior to that, racing from church back home had been a traditional recreation among farmers, and harness racing remained a farmer's hobby up to the end of the 1950s.
+Prior to that, racing from church to home had been a traditional recreation among farmers, and harness racing remained a farmer's hobby to the end of the 1950s.
 By that time, the number of horses kept in Finland was plummeting and racing lost popularity.
 After 1959 the Finnhorse was no longer the only horse breed that was allowed to race in Finland; the importing of faster, light trotter breeds and the introduction of Parimutuel betting brought professionalism and new life to the harness racing sport.
 Increased interest in betting led to growth in racing, which in turn helped establish harness racing as the main use for the Finnhorse during the next decades.

-Finnhorses also successfully compete in combined driving, and are the breed most often used for the sport in Finland, especially at regional and national levels; the Finnhorse Jehun Viima, driven by Heidi Sinda, was a member of the Finnish singles driving team that finished 2nd at the 2002 World Singles Championships in Conty, France.
+Finnhorses also successfully compete in combined driving, and are the breed most often used for the sport in Finland, especially at regional and national levels; the Finnhorse Jehun Viima, driven by Heidi Sinda, was a member of the Finnish singles driving team that finished second at the 2002 World Singles Championships in Conty, France.
 According to Sinda, the Finnhorse is ideally suited for combined driving, being well-mannered, focused, hard working, obedient, and possessing "cool nerves."